PAB-me-uk/dev-docker-image/README.md

 ### Further customisation of image

 You can create a customised version by following the steps below, this example uses Visual Studio Code, but this is not a requirement.

+Note: When producing a custom image you should use a container that is based on the very latest image available from DockerHub, if in doubt simply create a new dev container which will pull the latest image and use this during the customisation steps below.

 From within an existing dev container: